alexandrelamberty/hortus-server/README.md

 ## Configuration

-Create a file named `.env` and insert the following
+Create a file named `.dev.env` and insert the following

 ```properties
 NODE_ENV=development